 Asset classes are used when determining how to distribute assets to create the ideal balance of risk and return when setting up an investment portfolio for an investor.
 During bankruptcy, a business' equity is the leftover money after all the business' creditors have been repaid.
 This ownership equity can also be called risk capital and liable capital.
 A business' equity can be determined by its total value.
 The equity of a business includes the value of:

 Subtract the value of liabilities from the total value.
 Liabilities include:

 These asset classes are considered risks for a business because debts must be paid by the business.

 Personal Interest of Shareholders

 Equity is representative of the actual value of a shareholder's stake in a specific investment.
 This is because investors have a personal interest in companies that are linked to their personal equity or number of shares they hold in a company.
 The personal equity is also part of the total equity held by the company, which directly links a shareholder's concern for the success of a company to his or her own interests.

 If you need help with understanding equity shares, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.